mBerdis/IPK24_ChatClient/README.md

 To fix this issue we'll give each message a unique identifier.
 While processing incoming messages we have to check whether we're expecting confirmation message with given unique identifier.
 If not, discard the message.

 ## Implementation
 Program needs to handle both the user input from the `stdin` and incoming messages from the socket.
-To adress this issue in the non-blocking manner I've utilized function `poll()` (not `epoll()` because of the potential Windows support).
+To adress this issue in the non-blocking manner `poll()` function is utilized (not `epoll()` because of the potential Windows support).
 Pseudocode that illustrate it's use in `main()`:
 ```cpp
 while (!signal_received)    // while not interrupted
 {